-Rosuvastatin is the third-most used statin the US; almost 20 million prescriptions were written in 2017.
+Rosuvastatin is the third-most used statin the US; some 29 million prescriptions are filled every year.
 Sometimes called a third-generation statin, rosuvastatin does not break down as rapidly inside the body compared to other statins.

 A study published in the Journal of the American Medical Association showed that rosuvastatin halts early atherosclerosis.
 This is exciting because people often get atherosclerosis but the symptoms don't show up for a long time.
 Middle-aged people with low Framingham risk scores (FRS) present a conundrum for doctors because nobody really knows if widely used statin therapy is beneficial.